According to the Environmental Protection Agency, the average citizen spends 93% of their life indoors.

 There is evidence to suggest that the style and layout of our home interiors can make us feel great if carefully thought out and organised.

 Look into trends like the Danish ‘Hygge’ (pronounced hoo-gah), the Chinese ‘Feng Shui’, or the Swedish ‘Lagom’ (Lar-gohm).
 These principles – dealing with cosiness, harmony, and balance, respectively – are great ways to style your home, and can make you feel fantastic.
-And we all know a good mood is key to good health!
+You could also borrow ideas from unclutterer.com regarding the placement of your furniture.

 5. Craft a pleasant aesthetic